-The Plastics Engineering Technology program at Pittsburg State University benefits from the donation of a state-of-the-art 2 ton variable speed air-cooled chiller from Delta T Systems.
+The Plastics Engineering Technology program at Pittsburgh State University benefits from the donation of a state-of-the-art 2 ton variable speed air-cooled chiller from Delta T Systems

-Last month the chiller installation was completed when the unit’s supply and return piping was connected to Pittsburg State’s three injection molding machines.
-Pittsburg State’s accredited Plastics Engineering Technology program plans to use the chiller extensively as part of its Advanced Injection Molding course.
+Last month the chiller installation was completed when the unit’s supply and return piping was connected to Pittsburgh State’s three injection molding machines.
+Pittsburgh State’s accredited Plastics Engineering Technology program plans to use the process chiller extensively as part of its Advanced Injection Molding course.
 Additionally it will be used for other projects in the Plastics Processing Laboratory, such as blow molding and extrusion and as part of senior capstone projects.

 Delta T Systems air-cooled chillers are among the most efficient air-cooled industrial process chillers on the market, they incorporate variable speed compressors that operate effectively between 10% and 100% of their rated capacity.
 So Pittsburg State’s chiller can operate very efficiently at full capacity as a 2 ton chiller, or at any lower chilling capacity, down to 0.2 tons.